Skip to content

 GNU compilers

 The GNU Compiler Collection (GCC) includes front ends for the C (gcc), C++ (g++), and Fortran (gfortran) programming languages.
 Invoking these compilers is done through the ftn, cc and CC compilers wrappers.
+The GNU compilers on LUMI support CPU-side OpenMP but do not support OpenMP offload.
+Given the poor performance of OpenMP offload in the GNU compilers and lack of upstream support, the LUST has no intend to provide their own builds with OpenMP offload support.
+The much better supported LLVM-based compilers are recommended for this.

 Choose a version